JovianHQ/jovian-py/docs/nbext/commit.md

 <img src="https://i.imgur.com/maHhYY2.png" class="screenshot">

-The inital parameters are default for `jovian.commit`.
+The inital parameters are default for `jovian.commit` with the filename being what your file is currently named.

 <img src="https://i.imgur.com/m4fsEIZ.png" class="screenshot">